talutahelan-star/ispconfig-advanced-jailkit-tools/FULL_TECHNICAL_REFERENCE.md

 ## 4. The `dtach` Session Wrappers

 ### `optional-dtach-wrappers/pattach`, `pdetachnow`, `pdetachable`
 Standard `dtach` requires explicit socket paths, which gets messy in ISPConfig-created Jailed and non-Jailed shell-accounts.
-These wrappers automate socket management.
+These wrappers automate socket management specifically for ISPConfig's OOTB uid-shell-users-home-dir architecture, but also works fine (universally) for all shell users on Debian.
+So basically -> those are universall `dtach` wrappers, which (in addition) also implement special ISPConfig-aware socket handling (if there is ISPConfig detected).

 * **State Resolution:** They first check for an explicit `XDG_STATE_HOME`.
 If absent, they fall back to an ISPConfig-aware logic routine.
-* **Missing `getent` Workaround:** Because minimal Jailkit environments often strip `getent`, the wrappers parse `/etc/passwd` directly via `grep` and `cut` to resolve the shared `webX` user's home directory.
 * **Result:** All background session sockets are safely and invisibly routed to the user's `.pdtach` directory, keeping the environment clean.

 ## 5. Manual Host OS Configurations (Required)